 These vendors preferred by the venue most likely will also require less maintenance since they already know the ins and outs of the venue.

-3. Schedule meetings with other vendors
+3. Schedule meetings with other vendors (important when planning an out of town wedding!)

 Now that you are finalizing your vendors, you can schedule meetings on the same day.